jacobscorner/RoomWatcher/README.md

     - signalr framework.

 ## Summary
-Using signalr client<>server communication, I provide clients to talk to each other mediated by a server.
+Using signalr client<>server communication, clients communicate with each other mediated by a server.
 This is a Aspnet web app containing a raw javascript client.

 ## Features